Maratha army

 The Maratha army was the land-based armed forces of the Maratha Empire, which existed from the late 17th to the early 19th centuries in the Indian subcontinent.

-History

 17th century

 Shivaji, the founder of the Maratha Kingdom, raised a small yet effective land army.
 For better administration, Shivaji abolished the land-grants or jagir for military officers and instituted a system of salary or cash payment for their services known as the saranjam.
 During the 17th century the Maratha army was small in terms of numbers when compared to the Mughal Army, numbering some 100,000.